 In conjunction with Bournemouth Social Services, a Sight and Hearing Resource Centre opened, fully equipped with items designed to assist visually impaired and hearing impaired people with independent daily living.

 In 2003 a Rehabilitation Kitchen was opened by David Blunkett.
-The kitchen is used to teach Daily Living Skills to people who have recently lost their sight.
+The kitchen is available to teach Daily Living Skills to people who have recently lost their sight.

 In 2007 members were thrilled to meet HRH Earl of Wessex who launched the Floating Support service.